gitana/alpaca/README.md

-# Alpaca - Easy Forms for jQuery and Bootstrap
+# Alpaca - JSON Forms for jQuery and Bootstrap

 Alpaca provides the easiest and fastest way to generate interactive forms for the web and mobile devices.
 It runs simply as HTML5 or more elaborately using Bootstrap, jQuery Mobile or jQuery UI.
 Alpaca uses Handlebars to process JSON schema and provide developers with an extensible framework for implementing controls, wizards, layouts, I18N support and an custom data persistence.

 The goal of Alpaca is to provide the open source community with a fantastic forms engine that rivals or beats what most proprietary vendors offer.
 Using Alpaca, you can host really nice forms for your back end services, whether they